fluxapps/AsqTestPlugin/README.md

-This is an OpenSource project by studer + raimann ag, CH-Burgdorf (https://studer-raimann.ch)
+This is an OpenSource project by fluxlabs ag

 ## Description
 See in [doc/DESCRIPTION.md](./doc/DESCRIPTION.md)